markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 The rest of the page's conversion to flexbox won't be as involved as this section was, but it is cool to know that we can use this one tool to handle both very simple and complex layouts!

+Don't forget to add, commit, and push your work!

 ## Trainer Trading Cards

-Our contact at Run Buddy must really love this idea of tightening up sections to take up less vertical space, because we're about to give our trainers a treatment similar to the "What We Do" section we just finished up.
+The design team at Run Buddy must really love this idea of tightening up sections to take up less vertical space, because we're about to give our trainers a treatment similar to the "What We Do" section we just finished up.
 Lucky for us, it doesn't seem to necessitate the same granular control that the previous section did, so we can get this up and running pretty quick.

 Our current section for the trainers has all three of them stacked on top of one another, but now we want to flip each trainer's `article` on its side to make it run slightly longer, but narrow enough to allow all three to sit on one horizontal row: